 - Facebook makes sense if your appeal is to the consumer

 Email marketing is a great way to keep in touch with your existing customers.
-It’s one of the best ways you stay in a customer’s context.
+It also has the highest ROI in comparison to other marketing channels.
+So it’s one of the best ways you stay in a customer’s context.
 Here are some of our best tips:

 - Think before you email: Is the content right for my audience?
 Is it compelling?
 Do they care?
 Once you start sending irrelevant content, you could lose your audience.

 - Be contextual: Send content that touches on some relevance to your customers.
 Close to the holidays?
 Send something related.